-The peak reflected power calculated by the FPGA is used to detect transient faults when the reflected power quickly increases due to arcing, lightning or short circuits.
-The peak reflected power limit - based on a VSWR of 1.5:1 at rated power plus 100% peak modulation - is 16 %.
-If this limit is exceeded, the transmitter's output power instantly reduces to 0 W. This is called a Shutback (see description below).
+The peak reflected power calculated by the FPGA is supplementary to the fast SWR protection, allowing the exciter to detect and control the response to the event.
+The peak reflected power limit - based on a VSWR of 1.5:1 at rated power plus 100% peak modulation - is 16 % of the transmitter's rated power (i.e. 4 kW).
+If this limit is exceeded, the transmitter's output power instantly reduces to 0 W. This triggers the exciter's SWR Shutback alarm.